-Implants are not used to increase the length of the penis.
+Implants do not increase the length of the penis.

 What are the benefits of having a penile implant?